 Once you’ve found a home you want to buy, the next step is to make an offer, usually through an estate agent.

-You only pay for an estate agent if you’re selling property, with the fees usually ranging from 0.5% to 3%, plus VAT, of the selling price.
+You only pay for an estate agent if you’re selling property.
+The fees usually range from 0.5% to 3%, plus VAT, of the selling price.

-Stage 3 – Organise a solicitor and surveyor
+Stage 3 – Arrange a solicitor and surveyor

-Your solicitor will tell you how much you can expect to pay and may ask for a deposit upfront – this is typically 10% of their fee.
+Your solicitor will tell you how much you can expect to pay and might ask for a deposit upfront – this is typically 10% of their fee.
 Typical cost: £500-£1,500 + 20% VAT

 Your solicitor submits searches to the local council to check whether there are any planning or local issues that might affect the property’s value.
 Typical cost: £250-£300

-This is carried out by the lender to make sure the property is worth the price you’re paying before they approve the mortgage.
+This survey is done by the lender to make sure the property is worth the price you’re paying before they approve the mortgage.

 The property survey

-You should commission a survey on the property to help you avoid hidden costly problems further down the line.
+You should commission a survey on the property to help you avoid hidden costly problems in the long run.

 It’s your property, so it’s in your interest to pay for a decent survey at this stage.
 It can also help you to renegotiate the price.